Soft & Chewy Chocolate Chip Cookie Bars

 We fell asleep to rain and woke up to… rain; There’s still a novelty to the persistent precipitation in our new locale (though ask me in a few weeks…).
 A gentle drizzle continued to fall in the background as I brewed a big pot of coffee and busied myself with a morning of recipe testing.

-I spend a good chunk of my work days in the kitchen, the pup underfoot, developing recipes, photographing ingredients and dishes, and of course cooking regular meals for the Honey and me.
+I spend a good chunk of my work days in the kitchen, the pup underfoot, developing and photographing recipes, and of course cooking regular meals for our family.
 It’s my very favorite place.
-Today was no different.

 Only today, by early afternoon, I had almost nothing to show for my efforts.
 I had over-proofed a batch of cinnamon roll dough, and was still struggling to perfect a new pumpkin ice cream recipe.
 Then the pup, normally happy at my feet or pressed against the warm stove, but today full of anxious, rain-induced excess energy, licked a chicken recipe mid-shoot.